dreamingspires/auction-scraper/README.md

 pip install auction-scraper
 ```

+## New backend support
+Want to scrape an auction house not listed above?
+Fear not - through our partnership with [Dreaming Spires](dreamingspires.dev), you can request that we build additional backend scrapers to extend the functionality.
+Email contact@dreamingspires.dev for more info.

+We also accept PRs, so feel free to write your own backend and submit it, if you require.
+Instructions for this can be found under the _Building new backends_ section.

 ## Usage

 `auction-scraper` will scrape data from auctions, profiles, and searches on the specified auction site.
 Resulting textual data is written to a `sqlite3` database, with images and backup web pages optionally being written to a _data directory_.